 Indeed.
 Enough said.

 Apple is being sued by a Nacogdoches, Texas, woman who claims that her iPod touch exploded in her face.
-We'll let the cool and dispassionate language of her complaint, filed in the US District Court for the Eastern District of Texas and repeated word-for-word for your perusal, recount the frightening tale of the unfortunate Tina …
+We'll let the cool and dispassionate language of her complaint, filed in the US District Court for the Eastern District of Texas and repeated word-for-word for your perusal, recount the frightening tale of the unfortunate …

 Indeed.
 Enough said.